Cyril-CRGB/Portfolio3_Python_Essentials/README.md

 2. Empty POS (Part of Speech):

-- Issue: Some POS entries were empty, particularly for alphabet letters and proper nouns.
+- Issue: Some POS entries were unique or reversed, such as "n. & v.", "v. & n.", and "n. & v. t.".
-- Solution: Implemented an exception in the program to exclude empty POS entries from being selected for the game.
+- Solution: Decided to leave these as they are since POS would not be used.

-3. Erroneous Data Entries:
+3. POS Consolidation:

 - Issue: Certain entries contained errors or displayed as #NAME?.
 - Solution: Removed all rows containing such errors.